An unsuccessful hunt can never be a waste of time. So what if you are new to the field, collecting experience will

 Practice: most necessary bow hunting tips for beginners

 Before you step out for hunting, it will be better if you rehearse bow hunting by using all the accessories you plan to hunt with.
 That includes your dress, broadheads, bow sight, arrow rest, quiver, even gloves.
-Because each of this stuff affects your shooting differently.
+Because each of these stuff affects your shooting differently.
 Having and not having any of them plays a crucial role in bow hunting.
 And you will need to check all of them before your hunt actually.

 After that, eliminate one of the broadheads and rehearse bow hunting.
 If you think they are affecting your target differently, adjust the sight for your broadheads.

-Lastly, rehearse shooting from different positions which includes kneeling and from a tree stand at difficult angles.
+Lastly, rehearse shooting from different positions which include kneeling and from a tree stand at difficult angles.

 Study Animal Anatomy: